gyulanemeth/bluefox.email/posts/how-spf-dkim-and-dmarc-actually-work-with-real-examples.md

 ---
-title: How SPF, DKIM, and DMARC Work
+title: How SPF, DKIM, and DMARC Actually Work (With Real Examples)
 description: Learn how SPF, DKIM, and DMARC work together to authenticate email and prevent spoofing, using real examples from BlueFox Email.
-thumbnail: /assets/articles/how-spf-dkim-and-dmarc-work-share.png
+thumbnail: /assets/articles/how-spf-dkim-and-dmarc-actually-work-with-real-examples-share.png

 layout: post
-category: article
+category: articles

 head:
   - - meta